-I examine how capital requirements affect financial institutions’ portfolio investments by studying life insurers’ portfolio and business decisions.
-Through a simple model, I show that when regulatory capital becomes cheaper, life insurers may reduce the average investment risk of their portfolios and increase the scale of their insurance business.
-I test the model using a panel data set of U.S. life insurers and staggered changes in state laws on financial reinsurance that enable the insurers to raise capital more easily.
+I examine how capital requirements affect financial institutions’ portfolio investments by studying life insurers’ portfolio and insurance underwriting decisions.
+Through a simple model, I show that, in equilibrium, the less costly regulatory capital is, the more life insurers grow their insurance business and the less average risk they take in portfolio investments.
+I test the model’s prediction using a panel data set of U.S. life insurers and staggered changes in state laws on financial reinsurance that enable the insurers to raise capital more easily.
 I find that, after these law changes, the insurers significantly reduce their allocation to risky investments and accelerate their annual insurance underwriting growth on average.
 The effect is more pronounced for insurers that are smaller and less financially competitive.
-These results provide evidence for the prudential risk management of life insurers and challenge the standard risk-shifting argument for regulated financial institutions.

 How Do Fiscal Policies Affect Bank Lending Decisions?
 Evidence from Mortgage Markets (with Erica X. Jiang) (new draft coming soon)